3ofcoins/minigit/README.md

 git['user.email'] = 'foo@bar' # changes the user.email to foo@bar
 ```

-The same works for class instance:
+The same works on the class itself:

 ```ruby
 MiniGit['user.email'] # => "foo@bar"